 1. Make a really cool website

-- Target hidden gems- These gems are those money keywords which have resulted in at least one conversion or transaction to your website but for whom you don’t currently rank in top 10.
-Google webmaster Tool ‘search queries’ report can help you in finding those keywords for which you don’t currently rank in top 10.
-Google Analytics custom reports and Google Analytics Rank Tracker can help you in finding those keywords which have resulted in at least one conversion or transaction.
-You need to be in top 10 for these keywords as they have the potential to drive sales and conversions.
+Target hidden gems- These gems are those money keywords that have resulted in at least one conversion or transaction to your website but for whom you don’t currently rank in the top 10.
+Google Webmaster Tool’s search queries report can help you in finding those keywords for which you don’t currently rank in the top 10.
+Google Analytics custom reports can help you in finding those keywords which have resulted in at least one conversion or transaction.
+You need to be in the top 10 for these keywords as they have the potential to drive sales and conversions.

 3. Start with non-relationship based link building model

-Determine your top selling products and product categories (through Google Analytics E-Commerce reports) and make them content rich so that they can drive even more visits and conversions.
-Here are few tips to make your product pages content rich:
+Determine your top-selling products and product categories (through Google Analytics ecommerce reports) and make them content-rich so that they can drive even more visits and conversions.

-- Focus on images- An image catalog is more appealing and enticing than a text based product category page.
-So spend some money on high quality images.
-Here is an example of good product category page:
+i) Focus on images- An image catalog is more appealing and enticing than a text-based product category page.
+So spend some money on high-quality images.
+Here is an example of a good product category page:

 Fig.4 Product category page of Teetonic.com

-- Publish embeddable research data, (sales trends, buying behavior) on your industry/industry vertical on the product category pages.
-I am focusing on category pages because getting links for them is much easier and practical then getting links for hundreds/ thousand of product pages.
 Hire a market research agency if you can’t come up with research data.
-Then send a press release to all major publications and news agency.
-This tactic can get you links from news site like BBC, guardian etc. So don’t underestimate this strategy.
+Then send a press release to all major publications and news agencies.
+This tactic can get you links from news sites like BBC, The Guardian, etc. So don’t underestimate this strategy.